smnnlt/sportrxiv/README.md

 ## Usage

-To use the format, you can use the format names `sportrxiv-pdf`.
+To use the format, you can use the format name `sportrxiv-pdf`.
 For example:

 ```bash
 quarto render article.qmd --to sportrxiv-pdf